rborstroem/BoBechGifs/README.md

 </div>

-_bobechgifs.dk_ is a web page that allows you to communicate effectively and succinctly using the language of Bo Bech.
+_bobechgifs.dk_ is a web page that enables you to communicate effectively and succinctly using the language of Bo Bech.
 All GIFs are hosted on [Tenor](https://tenor.com/).

 <div align="center">
   <img